binarybrosef/fretboard/README.md

 This version provides a GUI built with PyQt 5.

 ## How to use Fretboard
+Fretboard can be launched by executing fretboard.py, which contains all code for Fretboard.

 A scale to be visualized must first be selected.
 In Fretboard, scales consist of, and are specified by, three parameters: (1) a key, (2) a family to which the scale belongs, and (3) a mode.

 All twelve keys of the standard western 12-tone octave are supported (C,Db,D,Eb,E,F,Gb,G,Ab,A,Bb,B).